 Todd Haynes is one of the most prominent players in queer cinema, and his best work so far is the 2015 period romance Carol.

-This film centers on the affair between a former heiress going through a divorce (Cate Blanchett) and a department store clerk who aspires to be a photographer (Rooney Mara).
+This film centers on the affair between a former heiress going through a divorce (played by Cate Blanchett) and a department store clerk who aspires to be a photographer (played by Rooney Mara).

 Carol's beauty comes from its timelessness.
 The deft execution of its period details supplement its core romance, up until its stirring fate.
 Blanchett and Mara give life to their passionate parts—the two play polar opposites, but their chemistry is exquisite.